-- 83. UNHCR sees parliamentarians as a key category in supporting the international refugee protection regime and as a key partner in influencing national legislation on refugee-related matters.73 This is why, together with the International Parliamentary Union, it has produced the Handbook, Refugee Protection: A Guide to International Refugee Law.74 - 84.
+- 74. UNHCR sees parliamentarians as a key category in supporting the international refugee protection regime and as a key partner in influencing national legislation on refugee-related matters.74 This is why, together with the International Parliamentary Union, it has produced the Handbook, Refugee Protection: A Guide to International Refugee Law.75 - 75.
 The Refugee Protection: A Guide to International Refugee Law, 2001 has a twofold purpose: to inform parliamentarians about the founding principles and challenges of international refugee law and also to mobilize them, as policy makers, in the implementation of the law for securing adequate protection of refugees.
 ExCom Conclusions are referred to throughout the Handbook in the pursuit of both purposes.
-UNHCR has encouraged its staff to use the Handbook as a lobbying tool and to translate the Handbook into local languages.75
+UNHCR has encouraged its staff to use the Handbook as a lobbying tool and to translate the Handbook into local languages.76 - 76.
+In the Handbook, ExCom Conclusions are described as forming part of the framework of the international refugee protection regime.77 They are used throughout the Guide to explain the role of both States and UNHCR, to elaborate the rights of refugees and asylum seekers, to offer procedural guidance and minimum standards for the treatment of refugees in various contexts and to set out a range of challenges and needs in relation to international protection. - 77.
+Moreover, in explaining what Parliaments and their members can do in the context of the International Refugee Protection System, the Guide states that "inspiration can be drawn from a significant body of international standards including the Conclusions adopted by UNHCR's Executive Committee and guidelines, produced by UNHCR, on a range of refugee-related issues in devising national systems of refugee protection.
+UNHCR offices can assist parliamentarians